 - Carry a bottle of water (still or sparkling) around with you and sip it as you go, hopefully that’ll give you a focus and wont leave you reaching for a can of something fizzy.
 You can flavour your own water with lemon, lime, herbal tea or other fruits to make it a bit more exciting.

 - Plan your trip to the gym or go and do some exercise before your shop.
 For me, doing exercise before a food shop really helps make sure my basket’s full of good food, as the endorphins and fact I’ve sweated buckets make me much more focused on eating well.

 - Aim to buy good food.
 Source the best food you can afford and organic / free range where possible especially when it comes to eggs, meat and fish.
-Supermarkets offer premium quality as well as standard and economy.
+But, if you can’t afford this, don’t panic.
+Never ever overstretch yourself financially.
+Look at the frozen section, white fish, chicken fillets, frozen berries etc. Supermarkets offer premium quality as well as standard and economy.
 Some even have their own butchers / fish counters.
 That way you are getting the higher quality but at half the price.
 If you have a local farmers market then pick up fresh produce (veggies, fruit there).
 They are usually fresher in quality, locally sourced and no different in price (if not cheaper) than a supermarket.

 - Shop alone.
 If you shop with a friend / partner / child who isn’t focused on low carb / healthy eating too, then they will be likely to add things in to your shopping basket that will be tempting.
 Shopping alone will mean you can stick to your shopping list!

 - Make a shopping list in advance and stick to it.
 Don’t fall victim to the highly processed treats and snacks which are buy one get one free.
 You will find that it’s always the sugary treats / drinks and snacks that have the offers on them and never the more expensive things like avocados, nuts, organic meats or free range eggs!